 - Local managers lack strong management skills.
 Agreed, though getting better.

 - “Finding and evaluating licensee candidates is tough.
 The most important part of franchising a brand is finding, evaluating, and signing a qualified company as the local, regional, or country franchisee.
 Due diligence resources to fully check on a local company are improving, but it is still difficult to find companies with the management skills, business track record, and capital to acquire and properly develop a US franchise business.
 To help find appropriate licensees, companies can check with various organizations, such as US Commercial Service offices in China, legal firms with US ties, consulting firms, or American Chamber of Commerce offices.”
 Completely agree.
 Do your due diligence on your putative Chinese partner before you ink the contract.

 - The regulatory environment is evolving.
 Unclear and changing regulations have created uncertainty for foreign franchisers that wanted to enter China in the past.
-Sort of agree.
-Our China attorneys have had less problems with the clarity of China’s franchise regulations than with the fact that they are not terribly franchise-friendly.
+I Sort of agree.
+Our China attorneys have had fewer problems with the clarity of China’s franchise regulations than with the fact that they are not terribly franchise-friendly.